githnow/JdbcX/README.md

 # Description

 JdbcX is a practical solution that combines a library and a WebApp to expand the functionality of the standard Google Apps Script Jdbc service.
 It accelerates query processing and supports asynchronous execution.
-The library application functionality has been tested with MySQL databases, with experimental support for PostgreSQL and SQL Server.
+The library application functionality has been tested with MySQL databases, with experimental support for Microsoft SQL Server.

 # Library's project key